 Enter odds from different bookmakers to check for sure bets.
-The calculator finds optimal stakes for each outcome and shows your guaranteed profit.
+The calculator finds optimal stakes for each outcome and shows your locked-in profit.

 Moneyline, over/under, or any two-outcome market